 Current Management of the Club:

-The current team manager of Altrincham FC is Neil Young, with Gary Jones as his assistant.
-They took over their roles in the summer of 2016.
+The current team manager of Altrincham FC is Matt Doughty with Robbie Lawton as his assistant.
+They took over their roles in the December 2016.
 Full details are to be found on the management page of this website.